spginebaugh/cursor-crawl/README.md

 This is the README for your extension "cursorcrawl".
 After writing up a brief description, we recommend including the following sections.

 ## Motivation
+Current coding tools are made for humans.
+However, with the advent and continuous improvement of LLMs and tools like Cursor, Windsurf, Cline, and many others, code will be primarily written -- and read -- by AI.

 ## Features